 The above are edited elements of the coverage of the trial which I hope would be of general use to children, young people, and the adults in their lives, as an introduction to the topic of staying safe online, on Tablets, Smartphones and other devices.

-If a child or young teenager has heard of the case, and wants to know more, reading through the articles together would be useful for both the adult and the child or young person.
+If a child or young teenager has heard of the case above, or one like it, and wants to know more, reading through the articles together would be useful for both the adult and the child or young person.

 I suggest the adult should read through first, checking the meanings of any technical terms, or any everyday terms that had never seemed so scary previously.